The Shadow of What Was Lost: Synopsis

+Publication history

+James Islington wrote the first draft for The Shadow of What Was Lost over multiple years, while still working full time in the tech industry.
+He initially pursued traditional publication, but after receiving multiple rejections he decided to self-publish the novel.
+After six months, and a successful number of sales, Shadow was picked up by a literary agent and the print and ebook rights were sold to Orbit Books.
+Orbit then re-published the book in 2016 in hardcover, paperback, and ebook.

+An audiobook version was produced by Podium Entertainment, narrated by Michael Kramer, and released on Audible in 2015.

+The Shadow of What Was Lost has since been translated into multiple different languages, including: Polish, Italian, French, German, Spanish, and Czech.

 Reception

-The novel received moderately positive reviews.
+Initially the novel received moderately positive reviews, but has continued to grow in popularity as subsequent books in the series have been released.
 Publishers Weekly praised the novel's complex magic, political intrigue, and large cast of characters.
 A reviewer for Tor.com enjoyed the worldbuilding but criticized the lack of narrative tension, stating that the novel "offers a great deal of promise" but "is ultimately very uneven".
-Kirkus Reviews stated that although the premise was unoriginal, the books was a "promising page-turner from a poised newcomer".
+Kirkus Reviews stated that the books was a "promising page-turner from a poised newcomer".
 A reviewer for The Guardian called the novel an example of the "inherently derivative" subgenre of epic fantasy; despite this, the review praised Islington's "story-telling assurance [that is] rare for a debut novelist".